dotnet/core/release-notes/schemas/README.md

 ## Patch releases index -- `patch-releases-index.json`

 The `patch-releases-index.json` is the index file for all patch releases within a major release.
 It contains much the same high-level information as `releases-index.json`, but for a single major release.
+It is relatively small, just a few lines per version object.

 - Example: [.NET 8 `releases.json`](../8.0/patch-releases-index.json)
 - Example: [.NET 9 `releases.json`](../9.0/patch-releases-index.json)